georgecwan/rss2reddit/README.md

       running in the background, you will have to find external resources on how to do so.
 - Stop the script with Ctrl-C
 - If you created a virtual environment, you can deactivate it with `deactivate`
-- Note that the script has to be restarted to reflect any changes made to config.yaml.
+- Note that the script has to be restarted to reflect any changes made inside the folder, including changes to config.yaml.

-## Option 2: Docker Container
+### Option 2: Docker Compose

-### Step 1: Installing Docker
+#### Step 1: Installing Docker

 This step only needs to be completed **_once_** after download.
 If you have completed this step before, skip to [Step 2](#step-2-start-the-docker-container).